helen-1337/interviewing-code-examples/README.md

 It currently contains two solutions, for two different use cases.

-Both are built on .NET 7
+Both are built on .NET 7 - modern enough to have the features that most candidates will expect, but not using the new features in .NET 8 that not everyone has had exposure to.

 ## Person service with unit tests